<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 How to Write a Sales Performance Review

-The best way to write a sales performance review is to list the elements you’ll use to measure the salesperson's results and skills and the areas they need to develop.
+The best way to write a sales performance review is to list the elements you’ll use to measure the salesperson's results and skills, and provide comprehensive sales performance feedback on the areas they need to develop.
 This should also include character traits that B2B salespeople need to succeed.
 The sales performance review should focus on results.
 If you need more help, visit the Sales Team Management Guide

 How to Describe Sales Performance

 There are a few ways to describe sales performance.
 Much of the time, sales leaders look at revenue and quota attainment.
-While these metrics provide a view of sales performance, there are other elements you must address to help your sales force grow and improve.
+While these metrics provide a view of sales performance, there are other elements you must address in your sales performance feedback to help your sales force grow and improve.
 They include things like the quality of the salesperson’s work, their grasp of sales fundamentals, how they manage their time, their interpersonal skills, and how they sell.

 New call-to-action